“In order to know what is just in a person-to-person encounter, love listens. It is its first task to listen.”

 What is present for me that I can only hear if I am still?

-How can I meet this situation with strength, but stay soft enough to still be present?
+How can I meet this situation with strength but stay soft enough to remain present?

 What practices do I have, or could have, that teach me the wisdom of push and pull?